Product name: Fiebing’s Yellow Saddle Soap

 You may have come across some bottles of liquid soap and you might be wondering which type of soap is better for your saddle.
 To be honest, it all depends on the brand because they both should do pretty much the same thing.

-Both should clean your saddle, get out the dirt and grime worked into the leather and keep the leather nice and subtle.
-But I have noticed some general differences that seem to re-occur in the two different types of soaps.
+Both should clean your saddle, get out the dirt and grime worked into the leather, and keep the leather nice and supple.
+However, there are some noticeable general differences that seem to re-occur in the two different types of soaps.

 Liquid soaps tend to come in a spray bottle and a lot of them advertise that “you don’t have to scrub anymore.”
-Hard soaps, on the other hand, come in containers and you definitely have to scrub and scrub a lot when it comes to those.
-Personally, I like products that are more old fashioned when it comes to simple things like soap.
+Hard soaps, on the other hand, come in containers and you definitely have to scrub a lot to give proper lather when it comes to those.
+Personally, I like products that are more old-fashioned and conventional when it comes to simple things like soap.

-But without scrubbing the soap into the saddle, I find that these products don’t do as good of a job actually getting out deep dirt; they just cover it up.
-Furthermore, they don’t do as good of a job at keep the leather as subtle and moisturized.
+But without scrubbing the soap into the saddle, I find that these products don’t do as good of a job actually getting out deep-seated dirt.
+The seemingly ‘magical’ no-scrub application of liquid soap does not provide thorough cleaning.
+Instead, dirt is just covered up.
+Furthermore, they don’t do as good of a job at keeping the leather as supple and moisturized.

-I don’t mean to turn you off liquid soaps completely – just to keep some of these things in mind when you’re looking for one.
-The liquid soap that I do actually recommend is Farnam’s Leather New Saddle Soap if you don’t want a hard soap.
+I don’t mean to turn you off liquid soaps completely – just to keep some of these things in mind when you’re looking for the best cleaning soap for your leather saddle.
+However, if you absolutely prefer liquid soap versus the hard soaps, I do actually recommend Farnam’s Leather New Saddle Soap.

 I would definitely pair it with an additional leather conditioner, just to make sure that the leather stays moisturized and doesn’t end up pre-maturely cracking on you.